plule/DEFract/README.markdown

 -------------------------------

 Mainly, LÖVE is used.
 The vector class from [hump library](vrld.github.com/hump/) has been partially adaptated for 3D operations.

+I (Pierre Lulé) made the navigation and the rendering.

 For the knowledge, the main source is [an awesome serie of blog entries](http://blog.hvidtfeldts.net/index.php/2011/06/distance-estimated-3d-fractals-part-i/) that everyone should read.